Yawolf/yocingo/README.md

 ## Disclaimer
-This is my first Elixir program, so please, don't be hard with me, I'm just a poor boy whom loves learn new things :D
+This is my first Elixir program, so please, don't be hard with me, I'm just a poor boy who loves learn new things :D

 ## Contact
 Use telegram to talk about Telegram! :D